Revitalising The Town Centre

 - Need to ensure a working town centre accessible for businesses and desirable to visitors and users as they move around

-The consultants will work with property, retail, transport and landscape architectural specialists over the next few months to develop the strategy.
+The consultants worked with property, retail, transport and landscape architectural specialists to develop the strategy.

-The project is being led by East Herts District Council, working together with both the town and county councils.
-Key elements of the study are to consider the future of major sites, the design and management of the street scene and transport issues for the town centre.
+The project was led by East Herts District Council, working together with both the town and county councils.
+Key elements of the study were to consider the future of major sites, the design and management of the street scene and transport issues for the town centre.

 Engagement With Retailers